IBM-Bluemix-Docs/voice-agent/about.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{:deprecated: .deprecated}
+{:external: target="_blank" .external}

 # About Voice Agent with Watson
 {: #about}

+{{site.data.keyword.iva_full_notm}} is deprecated.
+As of 1 March 2021, you can't create new instances, and access to free instances will be removed.
+Existing paid instances are supported until 31 December 2021.
+Any instance that still exists on that date will be deactivated.
+For more information, see the deprecation announcement [blog post](https://community.ibm.com/community/user/watsonapps/blogs/mitch-mason1/2021/02/08/announcing-voice-agent-with-watson-deprecation){: external}.
+You can use {{site.data.keyword.conversationfull}} integrations to enable voice and SMS interaction with your cognitive assistant.
+See the migration instructions for the {{site.data.keyword.conversationshort}} [phone integration](/docs/assistant?topic=assistant-deploy-phone#deploy-phone-migrate-from-va){: external} and [SMS with Twilio integration](/docs/assistant?topic=assistant-deploy-sms#deploy-sms-migrate-from-va){: external}.
+{: deprecated}

 {{site.data.keyword.iva_full}} enables direct, automated voice interactions over the telephone between a cognitive agent and your customers.
 With Watson artificial intelligence at its backbone, your agent can communicate in a more conversational manner, and it can handle complex interactions that are difficult for traditional interactive voice response (IVR) systems.
 {: shortdesc}